5 Ways to Handle Excuses from Those You Care About

 Drawing implications from their extensive investigations, which I've summarized only briefly here, Thatcher and Bailis propose that anyone who’s in a position to receive excuse-making appeals (teachers, coaches, other helping professionals) think about an “excuse-making trajectory.”
 Before your charges have established their own autonomous goals, don’t accept the “not my goal” excuses and instead allow them to engage in the face-saving excuses of saying they had no control or weren’t given adequate information.
 The same can be true of those you're in a relationship with.
 Rather than expect people not to make excuses at all, help them choose better ones.

-Here, then are the 5 tips:
+Here, then, are the five tips:

 1. Make sure the excuse is, in fact, phony.
 Your partner may claim that you never mentioned the need to take the garbage out, so that's why it's still sitting there under the sink.
 Think back and reflect on whether you were as clear with your instructions as you thought you were.

 2. Understand where the excuse is coming from.
 If people who are in relationships with you are constantly coming up with the excuses, it’s possible that they just aren’t all that motivated to accomplish the goals you want them to.
-It's also possible that they've made an honest mistake which they are now trying to cover up.
+It's also possible that they've made an honest mistake that they are now trying to cover up.

 3. Recognize that everyone, even you, makes excuses.
 No one is immune from the desire to protect self-esteem.
-Being totally honest with yourself- when was the last time you claimed to be too busy to reply to an email when, actually, you just didn't want to deal with it.
+Being totally honest with yourself, when was the last time you claimed to be too busy to reply to an email when, actually, you just didn't want to deal with it?

 4. Be tolerant of those who make excuses to you.
 Catching someone in a phony excuse shouldn't be an excuse for you to launch into a tirade.
 People who fear your reaction are not going to confide in you about why they can't or didn't do something.
-If they feel their their behavior will be accepted they will be less likely to come up with the excuse in the first place.
+If they feel their behavior will be accepted they will be less likely to come up with the excuse in the first place.
 Getting mad is the worst way to deal with a phony excuse.

 5. Help the excuse-maker save face.
 If it's when people feel threatened that they make up excuses, then by respecting their need for self-esteem, you can cut down on the phony excuse-making in the first place.